 Intel’s latest quarter was quite positive, with revenues and profits up 9 percent year over year and earnings per share up 8 percent.
 This was above many prognosticators’ expectations and shows that perhaps things are not as gloomy for Intel and the semiconductor market as some have speculated.
 Indeed, looking deeper into the numbers, we can learn a lot about where the marketplace is right now.
+(Full disclosure: Intel is a client of mine.)

 The PC isn’t quite dead yet